 Students who have earned college credits at other accredited institutions may request from the Registrar's Office to have such credits applied toward CCCC Certificate, Diploma, or Degree requirements.
 Only official transcripts forwarded by the institutions granting the credit will be accepted as proof of credit earned.
 The student is responsible for having official transcripts forwarded to CCCC.
-Faxed or emailed transcripts from a student are not considered official.
-CCCC will accept official transcripts emailed directly from another institution or an authorized third party vendor.
+Faxed or emailed copies are not considered official.
 Only courses in which the student received a "C" or better may be considered for transfer credit.
 Upon receipt of all transcripts, the Registrar determines which credits will transfer.
 Students enrolling at CCCC with the intention of transferring to another institution to complete their education are advised to work closely with the transfer campus as early as possible to determine which courses will transfer most effectively.